Connect with us

 Millions of people are now working from home.
 PHOTO | CK

-The widespread coronavirus pandemic has emptied offices across the world as millions of people work from home, leaving property developers wondering whether to quit their business or to build more and larger office spaces for social distancing requirements.
+The widespread coronavirus pandemic has emptied offices across the world as millions of people work from home, leaving property developers wondering whether to quit their business or build more and larger office spaces for social distancing requirements.

 Thanks to faster internet connections, working from home is now feasible.
 Indeed, going by recent assertions by companies such as Twitter, Morgan Stanley, Barclays, and Fujitsu, millions of workers toiling at home because of Covid-19 will never go back to office.